deepfence/ThreatMapper/docs/docs/threatmapper/sensors/amazon-fargate.md

 :::danger

-These instructions are draft, untested, and need technical review
+These instructions are draft, untested, and need technical review.

+See also the [Deepfence ThreatStryker](/threatstryker/sensors/aws-fargate) instructions.

 :::